SansGuidon/bookmarks/README.md

 * [Antonio Bello](https://www.raywenderlich.com/114368/staying-motivated-work-home-developer) - (2015) Staying Motivated as a Work From Home Developer
 * [Nathalie Marquez Courtney](https://increment.com/development/home-is-where-the-work-is/) - (2017) Home is where the work is | Flexible.
 Freeing.
 Lonely.
 Three remote engineers share what it’s really like to work from afar.
 * [Julia Evans](https://jvns.ca/blog/2018/02/18/working-remotely--4-years-in/) - (2018) Working remotely, 4 years in
+* [Northern Ireland Business](https://www.nibusinessinfo.co.uk/content/common-causes-stress-work) - How to deal with stress : Common causes of stress at work

 # Hobbies
 > Beers